UPDATED: JULY 05, 2023 | 1 MIN READ

 Caps on Part D premium cost growth

-To prevent significant premium increases, the IRA includes a cap in Part D premium cost growth at 6 percent from 2024 to 2029.
+The IRA includes a cap in Part D premium cost growth at 6 percent from 2024 to 2029 to prevent significant premium increases.
 Drug companies have to rebate the difference if they raise prices higher than inflation.

 How the Inflation Reduction Act affects state prescription costs